 - __ Make copies of keys to give to contractor

 The house is all yours!
-Next, you need to prepare for the renovation work, which may feel like its own house rehab checklist.
+Next, you need to prepare for the house fix and flip process itself, which may feel like its own house rehab checklist.

 By now you should have a contractor lined up for the work.
 Sign the contract for repairs if you haven’t already done so and provide the contractor with a material deposit.